Can a Felon Get a Real Estate License

 Getting a real estate license requires submitting an application, completing pre-licensing education, and passing the real estate license exam.
 If you have a felony on your record, you will generally need to provide additional documentation as part of your application.

-Many states give those with a criminal record the opportunity to explain the circumstances using a supplemental application form or a personal statement before completing the full application or taking the real estate license exam.
-If your conviction will keep you from getting a real estate license, you will find out before spending the time and money on classes or tests.
+Many states give those with a criminal record the opportunity to explain their circumstances via a supplemental application form or a personal statement before completing the full application or taking the real estate license exam.

 Recommended Course